Please note: a valid prescription is required for all prescription medication.

 Is prasugrel a blood thinner or an antiplatelet?

 Prasugrel is an antiplatelet medicine.
-It helps reduce platelet clumping, which can lower the chance of harmful clot formation in certain people after acute coronary syndrome and PCI with a stent.
-Many people casually call antiplatelets “blood thinners,” but prasugrel does not work the same way as anticoagulants such as warfarin or apixaban.
-Because it affects clotting, bleeding is still the key safety concern.
+It reduces platelet clumping, which helps lower the chance of clot formation in certain people after acute coronary syndrome and PCI with a stent.
+It is not an anticoagulant such as warfarin or apixaban, although both medicine types can increase bleeding risk.

-No. Plavix contains clopidogrel, while prasugrel is the active ingredient in Effient and generic prasugrel tablets.
-Both medicines are P2Y12 antiplatelets, but they are not identical and have different labeling, cautions, and selection factors.
-A clinician may consider stent history, bleeding risk, prior stroke or TIA, other medicines, and response to therapy when choosing between them.
+No. Prasugrel and Plavix are different medicines.
+Plavix contains clopidogrel, while prasugrel is the active ingredient in Effient and generic prasugrel hcl tablets.
+Both are P2Y12 antiplatelet medicines, but they have different warnings, precautions, and clinical selection factors.

 Rewards Program